-Therefore, the Elliott Bay Trustees will make this draft of the Plan available for review for a period of thirty days in accordance with 43 CFR §11.32(c)(1).
-Comments must be submitted in writing to:
+The Elliott Bay Trustees will continue to actively encourage public participation and consider such participation to be an important component of the NRDA process.
+Therefore, the Elliott Bay Trustees made a draft of this Plan (dated July 2018) available for review for a period of thirty days in accordance with 43 CFR §11.32(c)(1).
+Five sets of comments were received; responses to those comments are included in Appendix A.